walterisbrown/addisoncountyfielddays/content/exhibits/Special_Events.md

 DIRECT0R: Diane Norris, 989-4295

-Sign up in the Butterfield Arena Noon to 1:00 on the 10th New for 2019- Sling Shots will be provided by Rack ‘N Reel -Ribbons and Prizes will be awarded-CLASSES 5 and 6 year olds 7 to 9 year olds 10 to 13 year olds 14 to 17 year olds Adult-18 and older
+Sign up in the Butterfield Arena Noon to 1:00.
+Sling Shots will be provided by Rack ‘N Reel -Ribbons and Prizes will be awarded-CLASSES 5 and 6 year olds 7 to 9 year olds 10 to 13 year olds 14 to 17 year olds Adult-18 and older

 ## TURKEY CALLING CONTEST